okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 ## Add Spring Security OAuth to the Beer Catalog Service

-In `beer-catalog-service/pom.xml`, add the same dependencies you added to the Edge Service, as well as one for Thymleaf.
+In `beer-catalog-service/pom.xml`, add the same dependencies you added to the Edge Service, as well as one for Thymeleaf.

 ```xml
 <dependency>